barnaby0101/library-app/README.md

 ![book leaf page](./src/img/cap2.png)

+## Usage

+Upon loading the root page, the app will look for the MySQL backend it expects.
+If it doesn't find it, it will try to create it, along with a default user account `admin` with the password `temp`.
+Naturally the first thing you should do is change that password in the Account page to something secure.

+The Admin account has access to the page /admin, which currently only has a page to let you blow away the database.
+All other accounts that are created have the role `user` and do not have access to that page.

 ## Design Comments

 My goal is to create an end-to-end web application that includes all necessary representative functionality, including a backend data store suitable for professional use and real-world security features including session-based authentication, input sanitization, and password hashing.